 Sometimes the biggest incentive I have for getting married is so I won’t have to say “my boyfriend” anymore.
-I sometimes refer to him as my partner, but I read somewhere that homosexual couples were the first to adopt that term for their significant others, and feel slighted when heterosexual couples use it.
-And I certainly don’t want to offend the LGBTQ community, especially since have fought (and continue to fight) so hard for rights.
-Also, when I say “my boyfriend,” people assume that Greg is not my children’s father, so now I basically open with a monologue when I meet new people and say, “My boyfriend Greg, who the father to both my kids, we live together, we’ve been together for eight years.”
+I sometimes refer to him as my partner, but I read somewhere that gay couples were the first to adopt that term for their significant others, and feel slighted when heterosexual couples use it.
+And I certainly don’t want to offend the LGBTQ community, especially since have fought (and continue to fight) so hard for their rights.
+Also, when I say “my boyfriend,” people assume that Greg is not my children’s father, so now I basically open with a monologue when I meet new people and say, “My boyfriend Greg, who is the father to both my kids, we live together, we’ve been together for eight years.”
 It’s exhausting.

 I am constantly at odds about my feelings regarding marriage.
 Sometimes I feel like I should be married because it’s the norm, it’s expected.
-Sometimes I feel judged because I am not married, as if I am settling for a status that I don’t actually want, but pretend to be comfortable with.
+Sometimes I feel judged because I am not married, as if I’m settling for a status that I don’t actually want, but pretend to be comfortable with.
 Sometimes I feel like I am letting my daughter down because she has begun to ask when are we going to get married, and maybe she feels insecure about this and I need to remedy those feelings of unease.

 After all of the doubts and insecurities wear off, I reflect on the reasons why this delayed wedding doesn’t bother me.